-If you are interested in a research career in think tanks or government or if you are interested in a research/teaching career as a faculty member in a social science department or professional school, you should apply for the PhD.
-If you are primarily interested in working in the public sector as a manager, running government programs, or evaluating government programs you should apply for the MPP.
+If you are interested in a research career in think tanks or government, or if you are interested in a research and teaching career as a faculty member in a social science department or professional school, you should apply for the PhD.
+If you are primarily interested in working in the public sector as a manager, running government programs, or evaluating government programs, you should apply for the MPP.

 No. We accept applications for fall admission only.

 No. The joint doctoral program is a full-time program.

 No. The joint doctoral program requires a full-time presence on the Ann Arbor campus through at least the end of the third year.
 The program requires continuous enrollment for fall/winter terms.

 No. Complete GRE (general) test scores (and TOEFL for international students) are required.
 The Admissions Committee will be unable to consider your application unless we receive these test scores.
 We do not accept the LSAT, GMAT, or other test scores.
 The U-M Rackham Institution Code is 1839.
 You are not required to send copies to the Joint PhD Program Office.

 The firm application deadline is December 15.
 In order to review your application, we must have access to all of your materials, letters of recommendation, and test scores by the beginning of the deadline day.
 Please submit all materials on or before the December 15 deadline (online for new prospective students and for current Rackham students who wish to transfer to the Joint PhD Program).

 Read through all of the program information for both the Ford School joint doctoral program and the social science department of your choice (economics, political science, or sociology).
 If you begin with the information on the Ford School program you will be able to link to each department from our site.

 Finally, there is an excellent website that addresses the issues surrounding the process of applying to a doctoral program: Questions to Ask When Thinking About Pursuing a PhD.